17 Feb Sugarcane Aphid Management

 For many sorghum producers in the U.S., the progression of SCA from southern overwintering areas can give them some warning as the insect moves north.
 For growers in South Texas and Southeastern U.S., SCA can be present at or immediately after planting and have greater risk for yield loss since early season infestations have the greatest yield reductions.
 For growers north of KS-OK border, infestations often appear after boot, when yield reductions are lower.

-So how do we manage SCA?
+So how do we manage Sugarcane Aphids?
 There are really three easy steps.

 - Select the right hybrid – SCA tolerance in SP hybrids are the strongest in the industry and provide season long protection.
 Tolerant hybrids reduce aphid population growth and can prevent thresholds from building to the point where insecticide applications are needed or reduce an application in extremely heave infestations.